objectuser/protocol_presentation/README.md

 # ProtocolPresentation

-A description with sample code of using protocols instead of behaviours for interfaces to external systems.
+A description with sample code of using protocols instead of behaviours for interfaces to external systems and other areas requiring pluggable behavior.

 # Background

-It's common for Elixir applications to use `@behaviour`s for varying application behavior per environment.
+It's common for Elixir applications to use `@behaviour`s for varying application behavior per environment, especially when developing against external system interfaces.

 Quinn Wilton talked about using protocols instead of (or in addition to) behaviour's here: https://www.youtube.com/watch?v=fhheJ5zsXBQ